Vibe Coding Roadmap

 How to Become a Vibe Coding Developer

 Becoming a Vibe Coding developer requires a shift in how you approach learning and building software.
 Instead of focusing on long theoretical preparation, you prioritize execution from the very beginning.
 The goal is to create real products, validate ideas quickly, and improve them through continuous iteration.
-This roadmap is considered effective because it aligns with how modern developers and startups operate.
+This roadmap is effective because it aligns with how modern developers and startups operate.
 You build, test, learn, and refine in short cycles, which accelerates both skill development and practical experience.
 Consistency and real output define your progress, not the number of courses completed.

 To succeed, you need a structured yet flexible approach.
 Focus on delivering working features, not perfect architecture.
 Use modern tools and AI to speed up development, but always stay in control of your decisions.
 Over time, your ability to balance speed, quality, and product thinking will define your level as a developer.